- About Me

 (1) ISRO project entitled “Study of magnetospheric plasma wave-particle interaction, aurora, airglow and conductivities

-on planets and their satellites
+on planets and their satellites” (worked as Scientist).

 (2) ISRO project entitled “Study of plasma waves, aurora and ion composition on planets and their satellites”